 Our 36-month, 51-credit Ed.D. program involves two years of coursework and a year of dissertation research and analysis.
 Program coursework will relate to issues facing your own school, district or college, giving you practical knowledge and insights that can be applied immediately to real-world settings.

-The goal of Rider’s Ed.D. program is to prepare skilled professionals who use research and scholarship to inform their leadership and decision making.
-Through the required coursework, you will develop a greater understanding and sense of context for today’s major educational challenges, including:
+Rider’s Ed.D. program transforms skilled professionals into strong decision-makers and impactful leaders.
+Through the required coursework, you’ll develop a greater understanding and sense of context for today’s major educational challenges.

 - Educational reform